-The admission authority may meet virtually (for example by video or conference call).
-Admissions decisions will be made by a sub-committee or local governing board, consisting of at least 3 members.
+Our admission authority may meet virtually (for example by video or conference call).
+Admissions decisions may be made by a sub-committee or local governing board, consisting of at least 3 members.
 It will meet within 5 school days of receiving an in-year application and record its decisions and the reasons for them.
-This is to ensure that a decision can be communicated to the parent within 15 school days.
-If the decision is to refuse admission, the LA may then consider under its Fair Access Protocol.
+This is to make sure that parents can be told what the decision is within 15 school days.
+If the decision is to refuse admission, Dorset may then consider under its Fair Access Protocol.